pyrsmk/run/README.md

 ## Install

-Install Ruby 2.7 with the package manager of your environment, or download it from [the official page](https://www.ruby-lang.org/en/downloads/).
+Install Ruby with the package manager of your environment, or download it from [the official page](https://www.ruby-lang.org/en/downloads/), then install Run globally with:

 ```sh
 gem install run_tasks